-(4) Notices are sent to persons that have expressed a desire to be notified of specific agenda matters.
-Additionally, if required by applicable federal, state or local laws, then notification (by mail or otherwise) shall be given, to the extent reasonably practicable, to other persons or organizations that have a known interest regarding specific issues or that may be directly affected by a matter scheduled for consideration.

-(5) No vote may be taken on the same day when an agenda item scheduled as an appearance, discussion, workshop or similar matter is first heard.
+- (4) Notices are sent to persons that have expressed a desire to be notified of specific agenda matters.
+Additionally, if required by applicable federal, state or local laws, then notification (by mail or otherwise) shall be given, to the extent reasonably practicable, to other persons or organizations that have a known interest regarding specific issues or that may be directly affected by a matter scheduled for consideration. - (5) No vote may be taken on the same day when an agenda item scheduled as an appearance, discussion, workshop or similar matter is first heard.
 This voting restriction shall not preclude the Board from voting on instructions and/or directions to Authority staff to assist the Board in its further deliberations.
 Agenda matters that have been noticed by publication as specified in paragraph 3 above shall not be subject to the terms and conditions of this paragraph.

-(6) The provisions of this policy shall not apply to special or emergency meetings which may be called as provided in the Authority's other policies, as amended from time to time.
+(6) The provisions of this policy shall not apply to special or emergency meetings which material be called as provided in the Authority's other policies, as amended from time to time.
 [Resolution No. 2002-02 dated September 20, 2002.]
-[Superceded by Resolution No. dated .]
+[Superceded by Resolution No dated] [F

+PART 1.3 - BOARD MEETINGS

-ARTICLE 1-ADMINISTRATION AND GOVERNANCEPART 1.3-BOARD MEETINGSSECTION 1.33-PUBLIC PARTICIPATION IN MEETINGS OF THE BOARD OF DIRECTORS
+SECTION 1.33 - PUBLIC PARTICIPATION IN MEETINGS OF THE BOARD OF

+DIRECTORS